bnoguchi/everyauth/README.md

       .moduleTimeout( 4000 ); // Wait 4 seconds before timing out any step
                               // involved in the facebook auth process

 Configuration parameters can be scalars.
-But they can be anythings.
+But they can be anything.
 For example, they can also be functions, too.
 The facebook module has a configurable step named `findOrCreateUser` that is described as "STEP FN [findOrCreateUser] function encapsulating the logic for the step `fetchOAuthUser`.".
 What this means is that this configures the function (i.e., "FN") that encapsulates the logic of this step.

+    ea.facebook
+      .findOrCreateUser( function (session, accessToken, extra, oauthUser) {
+        // find or create user logic goes here
+      });

+How do we know what arguments the function takes?
-To see how to get more information about configuring this step, see our `Introspection` section below.
+We elaborate more about step function configuration in our `Introspection` section below.

 ## Introspection